mwgaillardetz/azerothcore-namek/README.md

 # azerothcore-namek

 This is my containerized AzerothCore 3.3.5a setup.
-It includes Playerbots, my module collection, my current server configuration, low-level bot mounts, learned-spell changes, and a 24-slot bag for every newly created character.
+It includes Playerbots, my module collection, server configuration, low-level bot mounts, and a 24-slot bag for every newly created character.

 ## Server setup